acidack/webriskui/README.md

 ## Using the Application

 1.  **Settings:** Paste your **GCP Project ID** and a **Web Risk API Key** into the settings panel at the top and click Save.
-2.  **Scan URLs:** Enter a URL and click "Scan URL".
+2.  **Scan URLs:** Enter a URL and click "Look Up URL" or "Evaluate URL".
 This uses the API Key.
 3.  **Submit URLs:** To submit a URL or check a submission status, you must provide a **Service Account Key file**.
 The first time you upload a file, it will be cached for your browser session for convenience.

 ### Important Notes